Tejesh-11/EcartwithReactjs/README.md

 In the provided code please add your node modules folder  and .env file (with required secret key and other urls)

+---  Use mongodb local server or mongodb Atlas for database
+---  run the client folder by giving  the command " npm run build "
+---  run the server folder by giving  the command " nodemon server.js"